t1pen/Robotics2_FKandIK_Group7_SPHERICAL_2024/README.md

 <br>

 <p align="justify">&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
  <b><i>Joint Variables</i></b>, are the values that change when the joint moves.
 It is a connection between two or more links that allows for some motion, or potential motion, between them.
 Joints are sometimes known as <b><i>kinematic pairs</i></b>.
 A joint variable has a two indicator which is the rotation of a counterclockwise arrow &#8634; and the arrow with the flat line at the tail &#8614;.
-We use this symbol &#8634; for the twisting and revolute joint and we label it as <b><i>theta</i></b> ($&theta;$) , theta is the rotation angle of the circle.
+We use this symbol &#8634; for the twisting and revolute joint and we label it as <b><i>theta</i></b> ($&theta;$) , theta is the rotation angle of the revolute joint.
 While in a prismatic joint we use this symbol &#8614; and label it as $d$, $d$ is the translation length.
 Remember that in joint variables, the numbering of joints will be based on their consecutive order.
 </p>
 <br>